 Beside making the environment less pleasant for both patients and staff, it can easily become a sanitary issue.

-Efforts are being done to make a change (read more about it below!) but there’s still much that could be done.
+The things who need to be fix is the roof, painting, the tile on the floor, procure mattresses for all beds etc. Efforts are being done to make a change (read more about it below!) but there’s still much that could be done.

 Who keeps this hospital running?